magento/devdocs/guides/v2.1/get-started/order-tutorial/order-intro.md

 * Find the Magento REST API documentation.
 You can view the [static REST API documentation on devdocs](http://devdocs.magento.com/swagger/){:target="_blank"} or [generate a local API reference]({{page.baseurl}}rest/generate-local.html).

 * Find the Magento Merchant documentation.
-Refer to [Getting Started with Magento Community Edition 2.1](http://docs.magento.com/m2/ce/user_guide/getting-started.html) for information about the Luma store that is created when you install Magento with the sample data.
+Refer to [Getting Started with {{site.data.var.ce}} 2.1](http://docs.magento.com/m2/ce/user_guide/getting-started.html) for information about the Luma store that is created when you install Magento with the sample data.